cdk_swindow 3

 function activates the swindow widget and lets the user interact

-with the widget.
-The parameter swindow is a pointer to a non-
+o The parameter swindow is a pointer to a non-NULL swindow

-NULL swindow widget.
-If the actions parameter is passed with a
+o If the actions parameter is passed with a non-NULL value,

-non-NULL value, the characters in the array will be injected
+the characters in the array will be injected into the wid-

-into the widget.
-To activate the widget interactively pass in a
+To activate the widget interactively pass in a NULL pointer

-acter entered into this widget was ESCAPE then the widget will
+If the character entered into this widget was ESCAPE then the

 addCDKSwindow

-plied by the info parameter.
-The information is immediately
+o The information is supplied by the info parameter.
+The in-

 cleanCDKSwindow